fventuri/dual-tuner-recorder/README.md

   - `-l 3` sets the LNA state for both tuners at 3
   - `-l 3,5` sets the LNA state for tuner A at 3 and for tuner B at 5

-Some settings, like decimation, accept only one value, since the two tuners should always use the same decimation factor (if not, the two output streams of samples would have a different sample rate).
+Some settings, like decimation, accept only one value, since the two tuners should always use the same decimation factor (if not, the two output streams would have a different sample rate).

 The files in WAV format contain a special chunk called 'auxi' that follows the specification from SpectraVue users guide.
-The two values 'unused4' and 'unused5' in the 'auxi' chunk contain the initial gain reduction values in 1/1000 of a dB (a 'milli dB'); in other words a value of 57539 means a gain reduction of 57.539dB.
+The two values 'unused4' and 'unused5' in the 'auxi' chunk contain the initial gains in 1/1000 of a dB (a 'milli dB'); in other words a value of 57539 means a gain of 57.539 dB.
+These gains shouldn't change during a recording unless AGC is enabled (see 'gains file' below).

 The WAV files in RF64 format can also optionally contain time markers stored in a 'r64m' chunk, following the format described EBU technical specification 3306 v1.1 (July 2009).
 The command line argument '-m' enables these time markers at specified intervals; for instance '-m 60' creates a marker at the beginning of each minute; '-m 900' creates markers at 0, 15, 30, and 45 minutes past the hour.
-The labels for these time markers are the timestamps in ISO8601/RFC3339 format (including nanoseconds; i.e. '2025-04-27T21:56:45.123456789Z')
+The labels for these time markers are the timestamps in ISO8601/RFC3339 format (including nanoseconds; for instance '2025-04-27T21:56:45.123456789Z')

-The utility can also write a secondary file with the gain (reduction) changes; anytime one of the gain values changes (for instance when using AGC), a new entry is added to this file with:
+The utility can also write a secondary file with the gain changes; anytime one of the gain values changes (because of AGC), a new entry is added to this file with:
    - sample number (uint64_t)
    - current gain (float)
    - tuner (uint8_t) - 0 for tuner A, 1 for tuner B
    - gRdB (uint8_t)
    - LNA gRdB  (uint8_t)
    - padding (1 byte)

-Each entry is 16 bytes long.
+Each entry is 16 bytes long; it can be read using Python struct module with a format '@Qf3Bx'; the Python script `show_gains.py`; it can be read using Python struct module with a format '@Qf3Bx'; the Python script `show_gains.py` shows how it can be done.

 ## Important note about sample rates, IF frequency, and IF bandwidth when operating the RSPduo in dual tuner mode

 To operate in dual tuner mode, the RSPduo hardware/software requires one of a specific set of combinations of RSPduo sample rate, IF frequency, and IF bandwidth.
 The full list is shown in the table below.
-When one of these modes is selected, the RSPduo hw/sw will apply an 'internal decimation' (usually by 3 or 4) that will divide the RSPduo sample rate.
+When one of these modes is selected, the RSPduo hw/sw will apply an 'internal decimation' (by 3 or 4) that will divide the RSPduo sample rate.
 The output sample rate (i.e. the sample rate of the I/Q samples that this utility will write to file) is therefore:

     fs_out = RSPduo sample rate / internal decimation / user selected decimation